 The Lydia Morris Legacy Society

-Once you have informed the Morris Arboretum in writing of your intention to name the Arboretum as a
+Once you have informed the Morris Arboretum & Gardens in writing of your intention to name the Morris as a

 beneficiary of a planned gift, you are invited to become a member of the Lydia Morris Legacy Society.
 You will be

-invited to special Arboretum events held for donors; your planned gift will be acknowledged in the Impact Report.
+invited to special Morris events held for donors; your planned gift will be acknowledged in the Impact Report.

 For more information please contact: